Keywords: Probing, AI Safety, Sparse Autoencoders

 TL;DR: When training activation probes on datasets with severe positive-class scarcity, utilizing the negative examples can boost performance in comparison to having a small, balanced dataset.

 Abstract: Efforts to monitor advanced AI for rare misalignments face a data challenge: abundant aligned examples but only a handful of misaligned ones.
 We test activation probes in this "few vs. thousands" regime on spam and honesty detection tasks.
-For our tasks, training with many negative examples is more positive-sample-efficient than balanced training; for instance, with just a single positive spam email, linear probes can achieve an AUC of $0.90$, whereas balanced training achieves $0.80$ AUC on spam detection.
+For our tasks, training with many negative examples is on average more positive-sample-efficient than balanced training for small numbers (1-10) of positive samples.
 We also find that LLM upsampling can provide a performance boost equivalent to roughly doubling the number of real positive samples, though excessive upsampling hurts performance.
 Finally, we show a positive scaling trend, where larger models are more positive-sample-efficient to probe.
 Our findings suggest we should leverage the large number of negative samples available to amplify the signal from rare but critical misalignment examples.

 Submission Number: 66